Roboy/roboy-ros-control/README.md

 /controller_manager/switch_controller
 /controller_manager/unload_controller
 ```
-The following command will request motors 0, 1 and 3 to be initialized via the /robo/initialize service:
+The following command will request motors to be initialized via the /robo/initialize service:
 ```
 #!bash
-rosservice call /roboy/initialize '['0', '1', '3']'
+rosservice call /roboy/initialize [PRESS TAB TWICE]
 ```
 All services starting with the trailing /roboy give you access to the full functionality of our control hierarchy.
 You have probably already used the initialize service.
 Then there is also an emergency stop: